Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Advanced Micro Devices (AMD) at its Austin facility, reporting 800 affected workers.
+The largest notice was filed by Advanced Micro Devices (AMD) at its Austin facility, reporting 800 affected workers.
 Flextronics Enclosures followed with 780 workers.

 Trend & Outlook